rogeriobispo/nubank-clone-arquiteture/Readme.md

 ## Motivation

-Chalenge myself to create a big arquiteture and learn from it, improve skils from it.
+Chalenge myself to create a big architecture and learn from it, improve skils from it.

 ## Users Api
     - Api for creanting users